abbreviatedman/grid-area-practice/README.md

 * Only one grid container!
 * You MUST use `grid-template-areas` to lay out your children.
 * No flex or margins or padding!

+### Stretch Goals

+* Make a landscape mobile layout.
+It should look just like the tablet view, but the header and the menu should be on one row.